Posted/Effective: 23 FEB 2021

 2.03 Communications.
 Customer commits that any e-mail contact information provided to the Service is accurate.
 Customer understands and accepts that the Service sends required service notifications, automated invoices and dunning emails using such contact information.
 Customer will promptly notify Company of any changes in Customer’s contact information.

 2.04 Restrictions and Acceptable Data.
 Customer is responsible for the accuracy, quality, and legality of all Customer Data and Customer’s use of Customer Data.
-Customer recognises and agrees that: (a) the Service is for business use and not for consumers; (b) the Service is not intended to store or use sensitive personal information such as credit reporting information, credit card numbers, sensitive financial information, social security numbers, drivers licenses or similar identifiers from other jurisdictions; information which is otherwise defined as “sensitive information” in the Australian Privacy Act 1988 (Cth); or protected health information, as defined by (i) the Health Insurance Portability and Accountability Act of 1996 and its enabling regulations and related laws (“HIPAA”) or (ii) any applicable Australian privacy legislation and no such data should be input or uploaded into the Service; and (c) the Service is not compliant with HIPAA or the Gramm-Leach-Bliley Act, and may not be compliant with other laws governing such sensitive personal information.
+Customer recognizes and agrees that: (a) the Service is for business use and not for consumers; (b) the Service is not intended to store or use sensitive personal information such as credit reporting information, credit card numbers, sensitive financial information, social security numbers, drivers licenses or similar identifiers from other jurisdictions; information which is otherwise defined as “sensitive information” in the Australian Privacy Act 1988 (Cth); or protected health information under any applicable law or (ii) any applicable Australian privacy legislation and no such data should be input or uploaded into the Service; and (c) the Service is not compliant with legislation specific to sensitive health or financial personal information.

 2.06 ZipRecruiter Credits.
 This Section 2.06 will only apply if Customer designates a ZR-Included Order or elects to use ZRCredits in its Order:

 (a) Each ZRCredit is valid for one 30-day job posting.